-Fluffy and ethereal, Swiss Meringue is a versatile confection made up of cooked egg whites and sugar that's whipped up.
-It's a bit like a spreadable marshmallow and perfect for pies, cakes or baked into little cookies.
-Learn how to Make Swiss Meringue with this extensive tutorial!
+Like a satiny sweet cloud, Swiss Meringue is a versatile confection made of cooked egg whites and sugar that is whipped together.
+It's a bit like a spreadable marshmallow and perfect for pies (like Lemon Meringue Pie or Fluffernutter Pie), used as a frosting for cakes (like this S'mores Cake), or baked into little cookies.

 What is a Meringue?